Faculty and Research

 The MacMillan Lab uses marine-derived bacteria to search for biologically active natural products useful as antibiotics and anticancer agents.
 We use a combination of microbiology, chemistry, and cell biology to understand the role natural products can play in human health.

 The McKnight Lab divides its efforts and interests between studies of P7C3, a neuroprotective chemical, and studies of intrinsically disordered “low complexity” (LC) sequences associated with DNA and RNA regulatory proteins.
 We hypothesize that these LC sequences reversibly polymerize in a manner that facilitates sub-cellular organization.
-The later ideas point towards a “solid-state” conceptualization of information transfer from gene to message to protein.
+The later ideas point toward a “solid-state” conceptualization of information transfer from gene to message to protein.

-Research in the Mendelson Laboratory focuses on genetic and epigenetic regulation of surfactant protein-A gene expression in fetal lung, transcriptional regulation of aromatase (CYP19) gene expression in estrogen-producing tissues and in breast cancer, and mechanisms in the initiation of term and pre-term Labor.
+Research in the Mendelson Laboratory focuses on genetic and epigenetic regulation of surfactant protein-A gene expression in fetal lung, transcriptional regulation of aromatase (CYP19) gene expression in estrogen-producing tissues and in breast cancer, and mechanisms in the initiation of term and pre-term labor.
 Our research has great relevance to human disease.

 The Mirzaei Lab focuses on two main areas of research: target ID and biomarker discovery using the power of mass spectrometry based proteomics.
 One of our primary goals is defining the cancer ubiquitinome to find new targets for drug development and biomarker discovery.
 Defining the HeLa proteome is another ongoing effort, to provide maximum coverage and number of targets for biomarker validations.